Jay-Sty/Stor609cw2/README.md

 The psudo code for the value_iteration function is slightly different to that given in figure 9.16 of Artificial Intelligence: Foundations and Computational Agents 2nd edition.

 - Initialisation: this function initialised all value V to be zero at the start.
-- Convergence and Max iterations: in this function we define termination as untill convergence to some amount epsilon or until a maximum number of iterations is reached.
+- Convergence and Max iterations: in this function we defined termination as untill convergence to some amount epsilon or until a maximum number of iterations is reached.
 - Bellman Equation: The Bellman equation is calulated slightly differenty to account for if reward depends on next state not just current state.
 - Terminal Nodes: This function check for 'terminal nodel' where there is no outgoing actions from the node and therefor does not calculate its value.